Steam Beer Today and of the Pre-Fritz Maytag era

 By saying Anchor Steam is “unique” – twice – and like no other beer in the world, the brewery is marking its beer off from all others, but also to an extent from steam beer history.
 I offer some suggestions below why Anchor has taken this approach.

 But first, what was steam beer in the heyday mentioned?
 We have a fairly good idea from a number of articles or passages in books written around 1900.
 This article, from the December, 1903 American Brewers Review, gives a detailed account of California steam beer production.
-Some highlights are, use of lager yeast to ferment in the temperature range for ale or top-fermentation brewing; an all-malt character but with some brewers opting to include grain adjunct or sugar; use of black malt or caramel to give an amber cast to the beer; fermentation in shallow pans with an initial fermentation in “starting tubs”; hopping at about 3/4 lb per barrel of wort; use of hops from the West Coast; and use of local malting barley.
+Some highlights are, use of lager yeast to ferment in the temperature range for ale or top-fermentation brewing; an all-malt character but with some brewers opting to include grain adjunct or sugar; a dark amber cast to the beer; fermentation in shallow pans with an initial fermentation in “starting tubs”; hopping at about 3/4 lb per barrel of wort; use of hops from the West Coast; and use of local malting barley.

 The account states that for brewers without refrigeration equipment the wort was cooled in cooling equipment which was, as other accounts of steam beer breweries make clear, located on the top floors of the breweries.
 These often had shutters to control in a primitive way air flow and temperature.
 The louvers can be seen in the image of Anchor Brewery above, from 1896.